 - We would recommend staying for at least 2 weeks, you’ll never get bored of exploring Barcelona and bonding with the animals!

-There are many volunteer opportunities in Barcelona, but as the city has an overwhelming amount of cats and dogs that are abandoned or born as strays everyday, this is a really important project.
+There are many volunteer opportunities in Barcelona, but as the city has an overwhelming amount of cats that are abandoned or born as strays everyday, this is a really important project.
 The sanctuaries are dedicated to helping make life as easy for them as possible, and strive hard to find them happy loving homes.
 The city residents are such animal lovers that many get re-homed, they just need volunteers like you to give them love and care until they do.
 This volunteers program in Barcelona gives you the opportunity to combine cuddles and play with city exploration!

 Whilst late-availability is possible, we would advise booking as soon as you can to guarantee your ideal dates.
 Our projects are very popular and spaces can fill up several months in advance, especially for the months of June to September.

 - When living in Barcelona, you would experience hot summers and mild winters

 - Winters in Barcelona are mild.
 December, January and February are the coldest months, with average temperatures around 16 °C (61 °F) during the day and 10 °C (50 °F) at night